websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/using-fragments.md

 > Available: Liferay DXP 7.3+; previously included in the *Sections* panel.

 Use *Footer* Fragments to add a custom footer to [Master Page Templates](../defining-headers-and-footers/master-page-templates.md) for Content Pages.
 Each footer includes a navigation menu, sign-in link, image element, and copyright text.
-DXP includes the following layouts for Footer Fragments.
+DXP includes the following layouts for Footer Fragments:

 ![Add a custom footer to Master Page Templates for Content Page.](./using-fragments/images/13.png)